 The Renewable Energy Target is an Australian Government scheme designed to reduce emissions of greenhouse gases in the electricity sector and encourage the additional generation of electricity from sustainable and renewable sources.

-The Renewable Energy Target works by allowing both large-scale power stations and the owners of small-scale systems to create certificates for every megawatt hour of power they generate.
-Certificates are then purchased by electricity retailers who sell the electricity to householders and businesses.
-These electricity retailers also have legal obligations under the Renewable Energy Target to surrender certificates to the Clean Energy Regulator, in percentages set by regulation each year.
+The Renewable Energy Target works by allowing both large-scale power stations and the owners of small-scale systems to create large-scale generation certificates and small-scale technology certificates for every megawatt hour of power they generate.
+Certificates are then purchased by electricity retailers (who supply electricity to householders and businesses) and submitted to the Clean Energy Regulator to meet the retailers' legal obligations under the Renewable Energy Target.
 This creates a market which provides financial incentives to both large-scale renewable energy power stations and the owners of small-scale renewable energy systems.

-In the case of small-scale systems, all certificates are provided 'up front' for the systems' expected power generation or displacement over a 15 year period.
 Generally, householders who purchase these systems assign the right to create their certificates to an agent in return for a lower purchase price.
-The level of this benefit differs across the country depending on the level of solar radiation.
+The level of this benefit differs across the country depending on the level of solar energy.

 About The Clean Energy Regulator